BahmanTahayori/nuts-ml/docs/html/_sources/tutorial/example.rst.txt

 Task
 ----

-`CIFAR-10 <https://www.cs.toronto.edu/~kriz/cifar.html>`_ is a classical benchmark
-problem for deep learning in image recognition.
-Given are 10 categories (airplane, dog, ship, ...) and the task is to classify small images accordingly.
+In this example we will implement a **nuts-ml** pipeline to classify CIFAR-10 images. `CIFAR-10 <https://www.cs.toronto.edu/~kriz/cifar.html>`_ is a classical benchmark problem for deep learning in image recognition.
+Given are 10 categories (airplane, dog, ship, ...) and the task is to classify small images of these objects accordingly.

 .. image:: pics/cifar10.png